chris-rock/cc-slack-bot/README.md

 # Slack Bot for Chef Compliance

-This projects implements a Slack Bot for Chef Compliance.
+This project implements a Slack Bot for Chef Compliance.
 It polls the [Compliance API](https://docs.chef.io/release/compliance/api_compliance.html) to retrieve scan updates.
 Once the bot found a change, it will push an update to a Slack channel.

 ## Getting started